Originally published in April 2016, updated March 2020

 Benefits of Installing a UV Lamp

-If you have more questions about UV lamps and how they can keep your air clean, or if you’d like a UV lamp installed, give Air Specialty a call today at 251-545-3337.
+If you have more questions about UV lamps or air purification systems and how they can keep your air clean, or if you’d like to schedule a UV lamp or air purification system installed, give Air Specialty a call today.

 Image provided by Shutterstock